Welcome to KCCEN, the

 We know how disproportionately communities of color and low incomes are impacted by climate change and environmental destruction, and we recognize the emotional impact this has on all stakeholders.

 We offer programming that addresses this emotional impact within the intersection of race, equity, social justice, and the health of the planet.
-Our intent to join with KCCEN is to be in closer contact with more diverse communities, have an opportunity to collaborate in educating ourselves about DEI issues in our region, and to assist us in creating supportive programming to provide resilience to those who are impacted most.
+Our intent to join with KCCEN is to be in closer contact with more diverse communities, have an opportunity to collaborate in educating ourselves about JEDI issues in our region, and to assist us in creating supportive programming to provide resilience to those who are impacted most.